apache/nuttx/configs/sama5d3x-ek/README.txt

   Configuration sub-directories
   -----------------------------

+  demo:
+    This configuration directory provide the NuttShell (NSH).
+There are two NSH configurations:  nsh and demo.
+The difference is that nsh is intended to be a very simple NSH configuration upon which you can build further functionality.
+The demo configuration, on the other hand, is intended to be a rich configuration that shows many features all working together.

+    NOTES:
+    1. This configuration uses the default USART1 serial console.
+That is easily changed by reconfiguring to (1) enable a different serial peripheral, and (2) selecting that serial peripheral as the console device.

+    2. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain (such as the CodeSourcery toolchain).
+Both the build environment and the toolchain selection can easily be changed by reconfiguring:

+       CONFIG_HOST_WINDOWS=y                   : Windows operating system
+       CONFIG_WINDOWS_CYGWIN=y                 : POSIX environment under windows
+       CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

+    3. This configuration executes out of CS0 NOR flash and can only be loaded via SAM-BA.
+These are the relevant configuration options the define the NOR FLASH configuration:

+       CONFIG_SAMA5_BOOT_CS0FLASH=y            : Boot from FLASH on CS0
+       CONFIG_BOOT_RUNFROMFLASH=y              : Run in place on FLASH (vs copying to RAM)

+       CONFIG_SAMA5_EBICS0=y                   : Enable CS0 external memory
+       CONFIG_SAMA5_EBICS0_SIZE=134217728      : Memory size is 128KB
+       CONFIG_SAMA5_EBICS0_NOR=y               : Memory type is NOR FLASH

+       CONFIG_FLASH_START=0x10000000           : Physical FLASH start address
+       CONFIG_FLASH_VSTART=0x10000000          : Virtual FLASH start address
+       CONFIG_FLASH_SIZE=134217728             : FLASH size (again)

+       CONFIG_RAM_START=0x00300400             : Data stored after page table CONFIG_RAM_VSTART=0x00300400
+       CONFIG_RAM_SIZE=114688                  : Available size of 128KB - 16KB for page table

+       NOTE:  In order to boot in this configuration, you need to close the BMS jumper.

+    The following features are pre-enabled in the demo configuration, but not in the nsh configuration:

+    4. SDRAM is supported.  .data and .bss is still retained in ISRAM, but SDRAM is intialized and the SDRAM memory is included in the heap.
+       Relevant configuration settings:

+       System Type->ATSAMA5 Peripheral Support
+         CONFIG_SAMA5_MPDDRC=y                 : Enable the DDR controller

+       System Type->External Memory Configuration
+         CONFIG_SAMA5_DDRCS=y                  : Tell the system that DRAM is at the DDR CS CONFIG_SAMA5_DDRCS_SIZE=268435456     : 2Gb DRAM -> 256GB
+         CONFIG_SAMA5_DDRCS_LPDDR2=y           : Its DDR2
+         CONFIG_SAMA5_MT47H128M16RT=y          : This is the type of DDR2

+       System Type->Heap Configuration
+         CONFIG_SAMA5_DDRCS_HEAP=y             : Add the SDRAM to the heap

+       Memory Management
+         CONFIG_MM_REGIONS=2                   : Two heap memory regions:  ISRAM and SDRAM

+    5. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
+Support for that serial FLASH can is enabled in this configuration.
+These are the relevant configuration settings:

+       System Type -> SAMA5 Peripheral Support
+         CONFIG_SAMA5_SPI0=y                   : Enable SPI0
+         CONFIG_SAMA5_DMAC0=y                  : Enable DMA controller 0

+       System Type -> SPI device driver options CONFIG_SAMA5_SPI_DMA=y                : Use DMA for SPI transfers CONFIG_SAMA5_SPI_DMATHRESHOLD=4       : Don't DMA for small transfers

+       Device Drivers -> SPI Driver Support
+         CONFIG_SPI=y                          : Enable SPI support
+         CONFIG_SPI_EXCHANGE=y                 : Support the exchange method

+       Device Drivers -> Memory Technology Device (MTD) Support CONFIG_MTD=y                          : Enable MTD support
+         CONFIG_MTD_AT25=y                     : Enable the AT25 driver
+         CONFIG_AT25_SPIMODE=0                 : Use SPI mode 0
+         CONFIG_AT25_SPIFREQUENCY=20000000     : Use SPI frequency 20MHz

+       Application Configuration -> NSH Library
+         CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization

+       Board Selection
+         CONFIG_SAMA5_AT25_AUTOMOUNT=y         : Mounts AT25 for NSH
+         CONFIG_SAMA5_AT25_FTL=y               : Create block driver for FAT

+       NOTE that you must close JP1 on the Embest/Ronetix board in order to enable the AT25 FLASH chip select.

+       You can then format the AT25 FLASH for a FAT file system and mount the file system at /mnt/sdcard using these NSH commands:

+         nsh> mkfatfs /dev/mtdblock0
+         nsh> mount -t vfat /dev/mtdblock0 /mnt/sdcard

+       Then you an use the FLASH as a normal FAT file system:

+         nsh> echo "This is a test" >/mnt/sdcard/atest.txt nsh> ls -l /mnt/sdcard
+         /mnt/sdcard:
+          -rw-rw-rw-      16 atest.txt
+         nsh> cat /mnt/sdcard/atest.txt
+         This is a test

   hello:
     This configuration directory, performs the (almost) simplest of all possible examples:  examples/hello.
 This just comes up, says hello